alexreyes/Celo-Crowdfunding-Tutorial-2/README.md

+---
+description: >-
+  We will learn how to deploy a Smart Contract which facilitates crowdfunding.
+This is part two of a three part series.
+---

 # 2. Deploying a Crowdfunding Smart Contract in Celo

+## About the Authors

+The written tutorials were created by [Alex Reyes](https://www.linkedin.com/in/alexreyes-tech).
+Alex is a student \(BS, Computer Science\) and crypto enthusiast who's learning all about the world of web3 one day at a time and he's contributing to Web3 communities actively.
+He previously completed internships at Facebook and Microsoft.

+The videos were created by [Neo Cho](https://www.linkedin.com/in/neocho/).
+Neo is a student \(BS, Computer Science\) at the University of Central Florida.
+He enjoys learning about crypto, and is excited about the future of web3.

+## Introduction

 If you've done part 1 of this tutorial series, you have a crowdfunding contract written in Solidity.
 Now that we've got a crowdfunding contract, we'll need to deploy it to the Celo test network in order to interact with it.
+Let's do that now!

-# Video
+## Video

+Click the image below in order to watch the Youtube video for "Building a Crowdfunding Smart Contract in Celo".

 [![Deploying a Crowdfunding Smart Contract in Celo](http://img.youtube.com/vi/HShFGDvBgNk/0.jpg)](https://www.youtube.com/watch?v=HShFGDvBgNk "Deploying a Crowdfunding Smart Contract in Celo")

-# Prerequisites
+## Prerequisites

-This tutorial assumes that you have followed part 1 (Building a Crowdfunding Smart Contract in Celo).
+This tutorial assumes that you have followed and completed part 1 (Building a Crowdfunding Smart Contract in Celo).
 If you have not, please go back and follow that tutorial first.

-# Deployment Setup
+## Deployment Setup

-First, open the terminal and `cd` into your Celo crowdfunding project folder.
+First, open the terminal and `cd` into the Celo crowdfunding project folder.

 ``cd celo-crowdfunding``

-## The migrations folder
+### The migrations folder

 If there is already the ``1_initial_migration.js`` file in the folder, delete it.